Riverside Motorcycle Accident Attorney

 When Those Responsible for a Motorcycle Accident Try to Avoid Paying

-In a perfect world, you would immediately receive the compensation you deserve after a motorcycle accident.
-Unfortunately, in many cases, the individuals responsible for your motorcycle accident may try to avoid paying the full compensation amount, or even to avoid paying at all.
+In a perfect world, you would immediately receive the compensation you deserve after a serious accident.
+Unfortunately, in many cases, the individuals responsible for your motorcycle accident may try to avoid paying the full compensation amount or even to avoid paying at all.
 They may try to:

 - Shift liability, insisting that someone else was responsible for the accident.
 Parts manufacturers, for example, may attempt to prove that you weren’t taking proper care of your motorcycle, while road crews responsible for creating hazardous conditions may try to prove that you were driving unsafely.

 If you’ve been involved in a motorcycle accident, speaking to and hiring a lawyer may be the best course of action for you to properly get the compensation you deserve.
 At Aitken * Aitken * Cohn, we’ll start with a free consultation to learn more about the circumstances of your accident.
-In most cases, we take our clients on a contingent fee basis: our compensation comes out as a portion of your settlement or award, rather than being paid up front.
+In most cases, we take our clients on a contingency fee basis: our compensation comes out as a portion of your settlement or award, rather than being paid upfront.
 Working with an attorney can help you determine exactly who is liable in your motorcycle accident case and, in many cases, significantly increase the settlement amount you may be due.
-In many motorcycle accident cases, it is more expensive not to hire an experienced attorney.
+In many motorcycle accident cases, it is more expensive not to hire an experienced motorcycle accident attorney in Riverside.

-If you were in a motorcycle accident, don’t wait to work with an experienced attorney who will help you negotiate with insurance companies, determine who bears liability for your injuries, and move forward with your life.
-Call us today at (951) 534-4006 or use our confidential contact form to schedule your free consultation in our Riverside or our Santa Ana office.
+If you were in a motorcycle accident, don’t wait to work with an experienced Riverside personal injury attorney who will help you negotiate with insurance companies, determine who bears liability for your injuries, and move forward with your life.
+Call us today at (951) 534-4006 or use our confidential contact form to schedule your free consultation in our Riverside office or with a Santa Ana personal injury attorney.